ShowenPeng/ERC20TokenFaucet/README.md

 🏠 Hosted on: <a href="https://www.erc20tokenfaucet.com/">https://www.erc20tokenfaucet.com/</a><br/>

 > <br/>A useful <b>ERC20 token faucet</b> for testing ERC20 smart contract functions!<br/>
-> Actually, you can mint Kerry Token only in Goerli Testnet.<br/><br/>
+> Actually, you can mint TSUSD Token only in Goerli Testnet.<br/><br/>
-> How do you mint a Kerry Token?<br/>
+> How do you mint a TSUSD Token?<br/>
 > Easy, go to ERC20 Token Faucet Homepage at this <a href="https://github.com/Kerry12079/ERC20TokenFaucet" style="color:blue; text-decoration:underline; text-shadow: 1px 1px white;">link</a>.
-> Then connect your Metamask wallet and click on button 'MINT TOKEN', confirm the transaction, wait the confirmation about network and enjoy with a one unit of Kerry Token!
+> Then connect your Metamask wallet and click on button 'MINT TOKEN', confirm the transaction, wait the confirmation about network and enjoy with a one unit of TSUSD Token!
 > <br/>
-> How can you see your Kerry Token balance?
+> How can you see your TSUSD Token balance?
 > Simple, go to ERC20 Token Faucet Homepage at this <a href="https://github.com/Kerry12079/ERC20TokenFaucet" style="color:blue; text-decoration:underline; text-shadow: 1px 1px white;">link</a>.
-> Then connect your Metamask wallet and click on button 'SEE MY BALANCE' and you can see your Kerry Token Balance with other important information!<br/><br/>
+> Then connect your Metamask wallet and click on button 'SEE MY BALANCE' and you can see your TSUSD Token Balance with other important information!<br/><br/>

 ## Demo
 <img src="https://github.com/Kerry1207/ERC20TokenFaucet/blob/main/ERC20TokenFaucet.gif" alt="gif demo ERC20TokenFaucet application"><br/>